GenghisDarb/AI-Minesweeper-Discovery-Framework/src/ai_minesweeper/meta_cell_confidence/README.md

 ```

 ## Theory
 The module draws inspiration from TORUS Theory's controller dimension, which ensures stability in recursive systems.
-Similarly, the Meta-Cell Confidence Module uses a feedback loop to modulate the solver's risk-taking behavior, mimicking the periodic reset and self-correction observed in TORUS's χ-cycle.
+Similarly, the Meta-Cell Confidence Module uses a feedback loop to modulate the solver's risk-taking behavior, mimicking the periodic reset and self-correction observed in TORUS's \\chi-cycle.

 ## Results
-Empirical tests show that the confidence-aware solver achieves higher win rates and exhibits a characteristic oscillatory pattern in confidence levels, confirming the intended behavior.
+Empirical tests show that the confidence-aware solver achieves higher success rates and exhibits a characteristic oscillatory pattern in confidence levels, confirming the intended behavior.

 ## Future Work
-- **Visualization**: Add a confidence bar to the Minesweeper UI.
+- **Visualization**: Add a confidence bar to the hypothesis solver UI.
-- **Fail-Safe Mechanisms**: Integrate external help for scenarios with low confidence.

-## References
-- TORUS Theory: Controller Dimension and χ-Cycle
-- Bayesian Inference and Beta Distributions